 3) A Christian man was brutally tortured to death by police in an attempt to get him to confess to stealing from his Muslim employer.
 Khurram, the son of Liaqat Masih, the 47-year-old slain Christian, was also tortured by police for the same reason; he shared his eyewitness testimony of the beating his father endured before expiring.
 Police stripped him naked, made him stand on a chair, tied his hands behind his back, and hung him from the ceiling, causing Liaqat´s shoulders to become dislocated.
 Each time the captive´s feet hit the floor, a police officer would pull the rope to lift him up again and continued applying tension to his arms and dislocated shoulders.
 Because both Khurram and Liaqat adamantly maintained their innocence during the ordeal, the officers continued to beat his tied-up father with wooden logs until he eventually died.
 About an hour into the beating, the guards noticed that Liaqat was no longer breathing.
 The officers then released the tension on the rope and laid the father´s beaten body down in a pool of his own urine, said the son who watched.
 At the autopsy, doctors concluded that Liaqat died of a heart attack and failed to record the numerous injuries and bruises suffered during the beating.

-Kazakhstan: After he appealed the decision, a court in Astana, the nation´s capital, increased the sentence originally handed to Yklas Kabduakasov, a convert from Islam, from seven years´ house arrest to two years at hard labor in a prison camp.
+After he appealed the decision, a court in Astana, the nation´s capital, increased the sentence originally handed to Yklas Kabduakasov, a convert from Islam, from seven years’ house arrest to two years’ hard labor in a prison camp.
 The father of eight was arrested last year on charges of "inciting religious hatred."
 He was convicted last November and allowed to go home to begin his seven years of house arrest.
 Local Christians believe the real reason behind the arrest of Yklas Kabduakasov is his conversion from Islam to Christianity and that he was sharing his Christian faith with Muslims.

-Mali: A Swiss Christian missionary, who was abducted for 10 days in 2012, has been kidnapped again in Timbuktu.
+A Swiss Christian missionary abducted for ten days in 2012 has been kidnapped again in Timbuktu.
 On January 8, Beatrice Stockly, a woman in her 40s, was taken from her home before dawn by armed men who arrived in four pickup trucks.
 Militant Islamic groups are active in the area in which she lives and had launched two attacks in the previous weeks, one of them on a Christian radio station just before Christmas, which left 25 people dead.
 In 2012, when the jihadis ruled the area, they outlawed the practice of Christianity and desecrated and looted churches and other places of worship.

-Kuwait: lawmaker Ahmad Al-Azemi said that he and other MPs will reject an initially approved request to build churches because it "contradicts Islamic sharia laws."
+Lawmaker Ahmad Al-Azemi said that he and other MPs will reject an initially-approved request to build churches because it "contradicts Islamic sharia laws."
 He added that Islamic scholars are unanimous in banning the building of non-Muslim places of worship in the Arabian Peninsula.

-India: Pastor Sumati Prakash badly beaten and his hands and legs are broken on March 23, 2016.
+Pastor Sumati Prakash was badly beaten and his hands and legs broken on March 23, 2016.
 He was attacked by 25-30 people including the Sarpanch.
-He is pastoring a church at Sabli village in Doongerpur in Rajasthan.
+He pastors a church in Sabli village in Doongerpur, Rajasthan.